open-mmlab/mmselfsup/docs/en/user_guides/1_config.md

 ## Config File and Checkpoint Naming Convention

-We follow conventions below to name config files.
-Contributors are advised to follow the same conventions.
+We follow the convention below to name config files.
+Contributors are advised to follow the same convention.
 The name of config file is divided into four parts: `algorithm info`, `module information`, `training information` and `data information`.
-Logically, different parts are concatenated by underscores `'_'`, and info belonging to the same part is concatenated by dashes `'-'`.
+Logically, different parts are connected with underscores `_`, and info belonging to the same part is connected with dashes `-`.

 The following example is for illustration: